Table of Contents[Hide][Click to Show]

 See my weekly template below that I use for stress-free meal planning.

 5. Save Time

 Another great benefit of meal planning is the time it saves.
 Planning ahead allows me to cook things in bulk and freeze for a future meal or make extra of a protein to use in a quick meal later in the week.
-In the winter, I cook a lot of slow-cooker meals and pre-make many of these to keep in the freezer so that I can just stick one in the crock-pot and go in the morning on busy days.
+In the winter, I cook a lot of slow cooker meals or Instant Pot meals and pre-make many of these to keep in the freezer so that I can just stick one in the crockpot and go in the morning on busy days.

 6. Add Variety